HenrYxZ/pictorial-map/README.md

 In the example there is one ecotope called **forest** which has assets like trees and rocks, and then **houses** which has one type of house and rocks.

-Ecotopes have a priority meaning that the ones with lower value are placed first (it's more like an order), so if a tree is placed first then there won't be any house placed in the same spot.
-They also have a footprint which is the length of the side of a squared region in which assets are placed.
-Then data, defines the assets associated with each ecotope and the probability they have.
-That means for example, that if a forest has a probability of 0.7 for trees and 0.3 for rocks, on average you could expect that around 70% of the places assigned to forest will have a tree on them and 30% a rock.

 The field assetId is the ID of the asset refered to.
 One must define assets with their IDs in an *assets.json* file inside the js folder of the project root.
 Here is an example of that file: